nickadam/docker-swarm/redis/README.md

 instances must be done in coordination with the QUORUM environment variable to prevent split brain.
 You should have `floor(n/2) + 1` sentinel instances available for quorum.

+Both redis and sentinel instances rely on `endpoint_mode: dnsrr` to identify other replicas and connect to the correct one.

+The sentinel and redis services can be accessed by your application inside the same stack.
+Accessing redis from outside your cluster will likely require an ingress proxy or tcp binding `mode: host`.